 In a minority of patients, COVID-19 infection can cause severe, even life-threatening damage and lead to a condition known as COVID lung.
-If you’re having problems breathing after recovering from the virus, our team of providers at SoCal Pulmonologists and Intensivists Network of Sound Critical can help.
+If you’re having problems breathing after recovering from the virus, our team of providers at SoCal Pulmonologists and Intensivists Network of Sound Physicians can help.
 We specialize in lung disorders and are devoting our energies to finding the most effective treatments for COVID lung.
 To benefit from our expertise in treating this new condition, call the office to book an appointment today.

 COVID lung is a complication of the coronavirus infection COVID-19 where holes appear in the lungs.
 It seems to be a long-term problem experienced by patients of all ages who’ve suffered serious lung damage because of COVID-19.